skip to main content

 PackagePriceSpeedConnection typeOrder online

-AT&T and Optimum are pretty much neck and neck when it comes to top speeds—both providers boast fiber plans reaching all the way up to 5,000 Mbps.
+AT&T and Optimum are pretty much neck and neck when it comes to top speeds—both providers boast fiber plans reaching all the way up to 5,000 Mbps, while Optimum also offers one 8,000Mbps plan.
 Optimum initially looks like the better pick because its prices are lower.
-But you actually get a better deal from AT&T in the long run because you don’t have to worry about huge price hikes that kick in after a year, as you would with Optimum.
+But you actually get a better deal from AT&T in the long run because you don’t have to worry about annual price hikes of $15 per month.

 You can also get a 5G internet plan from AT&T. Dubbed Internet Air, this service is similar to T-Mobile and Verizon’s 5G home internet packages, giving you solid speeds for a decent price, with no extra cost for installation or equipment.
 AT&T launched the service as a replacement for its DSL plan, which the provider is slowly phasing out.
 Compared to DSL, you’re a lot better off with the robust performance of this 5G-based fixed wireless service.